bullhornfixie/CV-1/README.md

 *Software Engineer*

 * Working with leading design agencies and creative teams to build digital products
-* Focus on front end development using the React Framework
+* Focus on developing UI with React
 * Striking a balance between clean code, quality design, and value for the client
-* Collabratively delivering projects in a team of 4 software engineers
+* Working within a team of 4 senior software engineers
 * Migration of legacy web apps to a modern framework for optimum performance and simplified on-going manintenance

 [1to1 Paraplanning](https://1to1paraplanning.co.uk/) (April 2015 - November 2020)<br>